OffchainLabs/nitro/docs/migration/dapp_migration.md

 - **Sequencer Inbox changes**: The Sequencer inbox has a new interface and requires a new approach to determining a transaction's inclusion on L1 (see "Batch Info In Receipts" below).

-- **Outbox Changes**: The Outbox has a new (simplified!) architecture; in short, all outgoing messages will be included in a single Merkle tree (vs Arbitrum classic, in which many outbox entries, each with its own Merkle root, get created over time).
-See [arbitrum-sdk](https://github.com/OffchainLabs/arbitrum-sdk/blob/fe3c3ee90a2d713955988dcb6a9f87732b7dbedc/src/lib/message/L2ToL1Message.ts#L479) for new flow of interacting with the outbox, which includes interactions with new methods in the NodeInterface virtual precompile (detailed documentation coming soon).
+- **Outbox Changes**: The Outbox has a new (simplified!) architecture; in short, all outgoing messages will be included in a single Merkle tree (opposed to Arbitrum classic, in which many outbox entries, each with its own Merkle root).
+See [arbitrum-sdk](https://github.com/OffchainLabs/arbitrum-sdk) for a reference implementation on how to handle the new flow of interacting with the outbox.

 #### RPCs